Being Outside in Nature

 We are lucky enough to have our very own woods on the school site.
 Mrs Brace is out Level 3 trained Forest School Teacher who leads the learning with the class teachers.

-From Reception to Year 5, the children have regular sessions at our Forest School.
-These regular sessions throughout the year allow the children to develop and build on their physical, emotional, social and creative skills in addition to improving wellbeing, self-esteem and self-confidence.
+From Nursery to Year 6, the children have regular sessions at our Forest School.
+These regular sessions throughout the year allow the children to develop and build on their physical, emotional, social and creative skills in addition to improving well-being, self-esteem and self-confidence.

 Forest School sessions are throughout the year so the children can experience all seasons therefore noticing the changes that each season brings and also developing a connection with our natural environment.